• Skip to main content

 • Season with salt, pepper and sugar.

-• Let sauce simmer over medium low heat, stirring occasionally, bubbling slightly for about 1 hour.
+• Let sauce simmer over medium low heat, stirring often, bubbling slightly for at least 1 hour.
 You want the liquid to reduce and your sauce to thicken slightly, although this will still be a fairly thin sauce.
 The cooking time can vary depending on how many tomatoes you use.
-You are basically reducing the liquid to make the sauce as thick as you like.
+The longer you cook down the sauce, the thicker it will be.
 Add your herbs about half way through.

 • When the sauce is done, allow it to cool slightly on the stovetop.
 See recipe notes for freezing instructions.